hi-ogawa/unocss-ts/README.md

 notable differences are:

 - no babel dependency since the modified DSL is simple enough to allow regex-based transform
-- the runtime itself is not tied to uno config and thus DSL can be anywhere (e.g. to define `shortcuts`)
+- the runtime itself is not tied to uno config and thus DSL can be used anywhere (e.g. when defining `shortcuts`)

 see `packages/example` for the usage.